scottwater/scottw.com/site/keyboards/dxf-to-fr4.md

 > The Gerber format is an open ASCII vector format for printed circuit board (PCB) designs.It is the de facto standard used by PCB industry software to describe the printed circuit board images: copper layers, solder mask, legend, drill data, etc.[2]

-I have used this process a handful of times now, and all the plates have turned out great.
+I have used this process[^video] a handful of times now, and all the plates have turned out great.

 ## Step 1: Install and Open [KiCad][kicad]